-False positive findings may occur by chance, particularly when many combinations of exposures and health outcomes have been examined in a single study without strong prior expectations of association; this happens often, for example, in GWAS studies where thousands of gene-disease associations are evaluated.
+False-positive findings may occur by chance, particularly when many combinations of exposures and health outcomes have been examined in a single study without strong prior expectations of association; this happens often, for example, in genome-wide association studies where thousands of gene-disease associations are evaluated.
 Chance, of course, operates in all disciplines and in both observational and experimental studies.
 However, there are well-known statistical techniques to reduce the probability of declaring chance findings as "positive" (Rothman et al. 2008).
-Independent replication, however, is the most convincing way of checking for "chance" findings, and hazard evaluations such as those conducted by IARC Working Groups rely heavily on reproducibility in independent studies and interpret data following Bradford Hill principles (Hill 1965).
+Independent replication, however, is the most convincing way of checking for "chance" findings; hazard evaluations, such as those conducted by IARC Working Groups, rely heavily on reproducibility in independent studies and also interpret data following Bradford Hill principles (Hill 1965).

-False negatives are more difficult to address, and perhaps they occur more frequently than false positives because of low statistical power, non-differential misclassification of exposure and/or outcome, and incomplete follow-up, which tends to reduce the observed difference in risk between the exposed and non-exposed populations (Ahlbom et al. 1990; Blair et al. 2009; Grandjean 2005[†] Rothman et al. 2008).
-A new positive association stimulates research, while studies finding ro associations tend to stifle further work.
+False negatives are more difficult to address, and perhaps they occur more frequently than false positives because of low statistical power, nondifferential misclassification of exposure and/or outcome, and incomplete follow-up, which tends to reduce the observed difference in risk between the exposed and nonexposed populations (Ahlbom et al. 1990; Blair et al. 2009; Grandjean 2005; Rothman et al. 2008).
+A new positive association stimulates research, whereas studies finding no associations tend to stifle further work.

-There are difficulties in conducting epidemiologic studies of agents that are relatively "weak" carcinogens, or for stronger carcinogens where exposure is very low because bias and confounding can obscure weak positive associations (Macmahon et al. 1981).
-In general, weak carcinogens and low levels of exposure result in a smaller "signal to noise" ratio making the real signal more difficult to detect.
-Although the identification of small relative risks to humans poses special challenges to scientific research, the refinement of study designs, improvements in methods of exposure assessment and the use of biomarkers have helped to address the problems (e.g., the newer studies on the effects of air pollution, and the growth in opportunities to examine gene- and environment interactions) (Gallo et al. 2011).
+There are difficulties in conducting epidemiologic studies of agents that are relatively "weak" carcinogens, or for stronger carcinogens where exposure is very low because bias and confounding can obscure weak positive associations (MacMahon et al. 1981).
+In general, weak carcinogens and low levels of exposure result in a smaller "signalto-noise" ratio making the real signal more difficult to detect.
+Although the identification of small relative risks to humans poses special challenges to scientific research, the refinement of study designs, improvements in methods of exposure assessment, and the use of biomarkers have helped to address the problems (e.g., newer studies on the effects of air pollution, the growth in opportunities to examine gene-environment interactions) (Gallo et al. 2011).
 In some situations, there is less of a problem.
-For example, in occupational studies, exposures and relative risks may be higher, while differences in lightly factors between different groups of workers are smaller (Checkoway et al. 2004), thus any confounding by non-occupational factors is likely to be weak, even from potent causes of cance, such as cigarette smoking (Siemiatycki et al. 1988).
-Of course, the interpretation of such studies is enhanced when there is supporting evidence from bioassays and/or mechanictic studies.
+For example, in occupational studies, exposures and relative risks may be higher while differences in lifestyle factors between different groups of workers are smaller (Checkoway et al. 2004); thus, any confounding by nonoccupational factors is likely to be weak, even from potent causes of cancer such as cigarette smoking (Siemiatycki et al. 1988).
+Of course, the interpretation of such studies is enhanced when there is supporting evidence from bioassays and/or mechanistic studies.